Overview of configuration management

 Managing the configuration

-We make it easy to Example of managing system-specific settings as follows:
+We make it easy to manage system-specific settings as follows:

 - An improved method to manage system configuration settings (such as store locale settings and static file optimization settings) in a new configuration file,